Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 4. Organic Mulch

-Mulch is any material placed on the soil surface to cover it.
+Mulch is any material placed on the soil surface to cover it and protect it from erosion.
 Organic mulch adds nutrients to the soil.

 5. Compost